agnaantony26/CSI5130-Artificial-Intelligence---project/README.md

-# CSI5130-Artificial-Intelligence---project
-**Adaptive Prompt Optimization using Reinforcement Learning (RLHF-lite)**

-## 1) Project Overview
-Depending on how the input prompt is written, large language models (LLMs) such as Mistral and GPT-4 perform differently.
-While poorly written prompts can result in misunderstandings or mistakes, well-written ones can inspire precise and imaginative answers.
-The goal of this project is to develop an Adaptive Prompt Optimization system that uses Reinforcement Learning (RL) to automatically learn how to make prompts better.
-Beginning with a straightforward prompt, the system will assess the model's output quality and gradually learn to produce better prompts that produce better outcomes.
-This project is RLHF-lite, a condensed, lightweight variant of RLHF (Reinforcement Learning from Human Feedback) intended for small-scale testing.

-## 2) Objectives
-- **RL Agent:** Implement an agent that improves prompts for a chosen task (e.g., summarization or QA).
-- **Target Model:** Use an LLM (GPT‑3.5/GPT‑4/Mistral) as the response generator.
-- **Reward Function:** Define automatic metrics (BLEU/ROUGE/accuracy) to score each response.
-- **Learning Evidence:** Demonstrate improvement across training iterations (learning curves + examples).

-## 3) Methodology
-1. **Task selection.** Choose a simple generative task (e.g., summarization on a small dataset).
-2. **Base model.** Query GPT‑3.5/GPT‑4/Mistral via API as the environment’s response generator.
-3. **RL loop.** The agent proposes a new prompt (action) given state (previous prompt + stats), receives reward from metrics, and updates its prompt policy.
-4. **Reward.** Compute BLEU/ROUGE (or task accuracy) against references; optionally combine with style/length constraints.
-5. **Policy update.** Start with a simple Q‑learning baseline; optionally compare with a lightweight policy‑gradient (REINFORCE) variant.

-## 4) Evaluation Metrics
-- **Task score:** BLEU/ROUGE improvement (summarization), or accuracy (QA/classification).
-- **Learning signal:** Average reward per iteration; smoothed learning curve.
-- **Stability:** Reward variance across seeds/runs.
-- **Qualitative:** Before/after prompt examples with side‑by‑side outputs.

-## 5) Expected Outcome
-An adaptive system that learns prompt edits which improve the target LLM’s performance on the chosen task.
-Deliverables include:
-- Learning curves (reward/metric vs. iteration)
-- Ablations (Q‑learning vs. REINFORCE; different reward mixes)
-- Before/after prompt examples and outputs
-- Final report + demo
+# Adaptive Prompt Optimization using Reinforcement Learning (RLHF-Lite)

+**CSI 5130 – Artificial Intelligence Project**

+## 1. Project Overview
+Large Language Models (LLMs) such as T5, GPT-4, and Mistral are highly sensitive to how prompts are phrased.
+A well-crafted prompt produces clear, accurate responses, while a poorly phrased one may result in irrelevant or incorrect output.

+This project builds a small-scale Adaptive Prompt Optimization system using a simplified RLHF approach called RLHF-Lite, where automated metrics (ROUGE-1 + BLEU) replace human feedback.
+A lightweight Q-learning agent interacts with FLAN-T5-Base and learns which prompt template yields better summarization quality over time.

+## 2. Objectives
+- Implement a Q-learning agent to choose the best prompt template
+- Use FLAN-T5-Base as the summarization model
+- Design a reward function using ROUGE-1 + BLEU
+- Show improvement in prompt selection over training iterations
+- Produce a final report and demonstration notebook

+## 3. Methodology
+The system operates on a small summarization task using a few handcrafted text–summary pairs.

+- The environment is the FLAN-T5-Base model
+- The agent chooses from five prompt templates (e.g., `"Summarize the following:"`, `"TL;DR:"`)
+- At each step:
+  1. Agent selects a prompt via ε-greedy
+  2. FLAN-T5 generates a summary
+  3. Reward computed using ROUGE-1 + BLEU
+  4. Q-values updated
+- Training runs for a limited number of iterations on Google Colab

+This lightweight setup avoids large-scale RLHF infrastructure and focuses only on prompt selection.

+## 4. Evaluation Plan
+Evaluation is based on:

+- ROUGE-1 and BLEU scores (combined into a single reward)
+- Reward trend across iterations
+- Q-value progression to detect template preference
+- Before/after comparisons of summaries

+## 5. Expected Outcomes
+- A reinforcement-learning-based prompt selector
+- Evidence of learning through reward curves** and Q-value updates
+- Improved summarization quality after training
+- A complete written report and Colab demonstration notebook

  Team Members:

  Agna Antony            - agnaantony@oakland.edu
  Vineela Rao Akasapu     - vineelaraoakasa@oakland.edu
  Mubassir Gamfoi        - mubassirgamfoi@oakland.edu